top of page

 Current international guidelines recommend physical therapy and exercise as the best treatment for low back pain.

 When it comes to treating low back pain, the experts all agree that nonpharmacologic treatment is the way to go.
 Nonpharmacologic treatment refers to treatments that don’t include medication.
-For acute low back pain that includes things like superficial heat therapy, massages, spinal manipulation or acupuncture.
+For acute low back pain that includes things like superficial heat therapy, ice treatments, massages, spinal manipulation or acupuncture.

 When looking at chronic lower back pain, experts often recommend multidisciplinary treatments like yoga, tai chi, exercise, biofeedback, cognitive behavioral therapy (CBT), and mindfulness-based stress reduction (MBSR).